Autonomous Vehicle Controllers From End-to-End Differentiable Simulation: Experiments

 \textbf{Training and evaluation specifics.} For the planning task we evaluate with and without IDM \cite{gulino2024waymax}, which makes other agents reactive to the ego-vehicle, instead of simply following the log trajectories.
 For MA-BC the training loss is applied over all simulated agents which have a valid GT action.
 For MA-APG it is applied over all agent transitions for which both the current sim agent and log agent are considered valid by the simulator.
 The general principle is that we must supervise the transitions of all agents controlled by the policy.
-We evaluate MA in two settings -- on all valid objects, and on all objects for which \texttt{is\_modeled} is set, according to WOMD \cite{montali2024waymo}.
+We evaluate MA in two settings -- on all valid objects, and on all objects for which \texttt{is\_modeled} is set (the objects to predict for) as designated by WOMD \cite{montali2024waymo}.

+\textbf{Input features.} The inputs to the model consist of the current agent locations, nearest roadgraph points, current traffic light states, and a heading direction to condition the agent roughly in terms of where it should go.
+The same conditioning is used in the BC baseline.

+\textbf{Results analysis.} Our APG method outperforms those based on behavioural cloning (BC), obtaining better ADE, collision and offroad rates.
+In a few settings BC obtains a lower min ADE value, but qualitative results suggest that the agent swerves, producing unrealistic behaviour in terms of collision and offroad rates.
+The corresponding APG trajectories are considerably more realistic.
+Without IDM agents the testing setting is maximally similar to the training setting and APG performs best, with considerable improvement in overlap rate compared to BC.
+A design limitation of APG is that adding IDM during evaluation causes the learned motion dynamics to be different from the ones seen at test time, which naturally hurts performance.
+We view this as expected, given its supervised trajectory training and leave it as future work to perform additional finetuning with IDM agents.

-In general, our method, outperforms those based on behavioural cloning (BC), in most cases obtaining better ADE, collision and offroad rates.
-It is also more certain in terms of which actions to take, leading to lower variability between individual trajectory modes.
-Fig. \ref{fig: num_modes} shows that for our APG method, the log-divergence and overlap rates are almost independent of the number of modes.
-BC displays an obvious dependence and requires many modes in order for one of them to be accurate.
-And while with multiple modes it produces lower log-divergence for the planning task, the overlap rates are still considerably worse, indicating that the trajectory is not expert-like.
-These results suggest that APG tends to produce more confident trajectories, which in turn allows us to save on computation, as we need to evaluate fewer modes to get a sense of the mean predicted future.
+APG is also more certain in terms of which actions to take, leading to lower variability between individual trajectory modes.
+Fig. \ref{fig: num_modes} shows that APG requires many fewer modes in order to reach a given performance.
+Thus, by producing more confident trajectories, it allows us to save on computation.

 \textbf{Supervision of yaw angle and velocity.} Even though the log divergence metric only considers $(x, y)$ coordinates, we supervise also with the yaw and $x$-, $y$- velocities.
 Table \ref{table: ablation_yaw_supervision} shows that this is very beneficial for performance.